 Athletes are ultimately responsible for making sure that their whereabouts information is accurate, but they can nominate a trusted person, an authorised representative to submit and manage it on their behalf.

 The athlete is also still responsible for making sure that they are at the specified location at the nominated time, whether or not they have logged their whereabouts.

 Authorised Representative form ASADA Authorised Representative Declaration Form.PDF

 Athletes must immediately notify their national sporting organisation in writing of their decision to retire.
 It is the responsibility of the national sporting organisation to notify us.

-Athletes on our RTP or Domestic Testing Pool (DTP) who wish to retire from competition, should also complete the ASADA Retirement Notification form and submit it to us.
+Athletes on our RTP who wish to retire from competition, should also complete the ASADA Retirement Notification form and submit it to us.

 Selection for testing after submitting retirement notification

 An athlete is required to complete the sample collection process if we have not received the Retirement Notification Form or notification from your national sporting organisation.
 Failure to comply with the request to provide a sample may result in an anti-doping rule violation.